-Next, the iPhone or iPad is passed around, or students line up and tap a smiley one by one.
-An “average smiley” is calculated for the results page, which you can present to the class.
-The conclusions can be manifold:
+Then the iPhone or iPad is passed around, or the students line up and tap a smiley one by one.
+An "average smiley" is calculated for the results page, which you can present to the class.
+The conclusions can be many and varied:

-The joy of a motivated class gives self-confidence and increases one’s own fun at work.
+The joy of a motivated class gives self-confidence and increases one's own enjoyment of the work.
 The knowledge of an unmotivated class can be examined more closely.
-Is it the way of teaching, the form of the day or maybe even something has happened that does not even relate to your own teaching?
-Over- or underchallenges of the students come to light more quickly.
+Is it due to the way the class is taught, the form of the day, or perhaps something has happened that doesn't relate to your own teaching at all?
+Over- or under-demanding students thus come to light more quickly.

-Of course, every student can see for himself how he feels in comparison to his class.
-If he is far off base, at best he questions his attitude and gives himself a jerk.
-In this context the smiley hustle and bustle, which you see shortly before the results page, becomes exciting.
-Sometimes there are only one or two very demotivated smileys.
-But these are enough to greatly reduce the average motivation.
-If you explain that, the students will understand better that everyone is important.
+In addition, of course, each student sees for himself how he feels compared to the class.
+If he is far off the mark, he will at best question his attitude and give himself a break.
+In this context, the smiley hustle and bustle that you see just before the results page also becomes exciting.
+Sometimes there are only one or 2 very demotivated smileys.
+But those are enough to greatly lower the average motivation.
+If you explain that, the students understand better that each individual is important.

-I hope the app will help you and I am looking forward to your feedback.
+I hope the app helps you and I'm looking forward to your feedback.
 Be sure to let me know how you use it!